Who among the widows in the Bible do you know the stories?

 Her story

-One day, Jesus was in the court, watching people depositing their gifts into the offering box (Mark 12:41).
+One day, Jesus was in the court, watching people deposit their gifts into the offering box (Mark 12:41).

 Most of the rich people brought large sums.
-But Jesus looked upon them sadly knowing they were doing it “with great ostentation” (Ellen White, From Heaven With Love 410.5).
+But Jesus looked upon them sadly, knowing they were doing it “with great ostentation”8.

-In other words, they did it with pretention and vulgar display merely to impress or attract notice.
+In other words, they did it with pretension and vulgar display, merely to impress or attract notice.

 But Jesus’ countenance “lighted as He saw a poor widow approach hesitatingly as though fearful of being observed.
 She looked at the gift in her hand.
-It was very small in comparison with the gifts of those around her, yet it was her all,” Ellen White continued.
+It was very small in comparison with the gifts of those around her, yet it was her all”8.

-How come this widow has put in more than the rest if she offered only two copper coins?
+How come this widow has put in more than the rest if she offered only 2 copper coins?
 Continue reading.

 What this widow teaches us